juju/docs/src/en/charms-bundles.md

      example: 1
 ```

-The `example-charm` charm specifies that it requires a resource called `example`
+So the charm specifies that it requires a resource called `example` and the
-to operate; the bundle's "applications" section shown above specifies that its
-bundle requires, from the charm store, revision 1 of that resource.
+bundle stipulates a revision of '1' of that resource (from the Charm Store).

-The resources section can also specify a local path to a resource:
+The `resources` field can also specify a local path to a resource instead:

 ```yaml
 applications: